THIS IS SO MUCH WORK!

 But I feel better when I enforce my Boundaries

-PREVIOUS: Repairing your Boundaries (Part 1)
+PREVIOUS: Repairing your Boundaries

-b.
+a.
 Find a support system to help with follow-through.
 No one can to go from weak to strong Bs instantly or easily, just because we heard a lecture or read a book.
 We need people who will remind us of our value, encouraging us to maintain & enforce our limits

 d.
-Identify people who you will:
+Identify specific people who YOU will:

 — give some leeway to, because usually they’re loving, kind, respectful, AND it’s not realistic to expect anyone to be perfect